precice/micro-manager/docs/model-switching.md

 | -1    | Increase model fidelity by one (go back one in list)  |
 | 1     | Decrease model fidelity by one (go one ahead in list) |

 If the switching function requests a change beyond the available resolution range, the request is clamped within the available range.
-Further requests beyond the range are ignored and do not trigger another model-adaptivity iteration.
+Further requests beyond the range are ignored and do not trigger another model-switching iteration.